phill-star/Express-note/README.md

 # express-note

-This project was intended to demonstrate how to save files using promise to the server.
+This project was intended to demonstrate how to save files to the server.

 This app is created to help the user organize their day or future plans.